 (C) Implementing a plan for incorporating culturally relevant foods produced or processed in the State of Oregon into its menu;

-(D) Purchasing foods produced or processed in the State of Oregon by producers or processors that have been certified in a specific production or management practice, such as fair trade, sustainability, or animal welfare; or
+(D) Purchasing foods produced or processed in the State of Oregon by producers or processors that have been certified or self-certified in a specific production or management practice, such as fair labor, sustainability, or animal welfare;

-(E) Developing new commercial relationships with producers or processors of foods produced or processed in the State of Oregon that have been certified as disadvantaged business enterprises, minority-owned businesses, woman-owned businesses, businesses owned by a service-disabled veteran, or emerging small businesses under ORS 200.005.
+(E) Commercial relationships with producers or processors of foods produced or processed in the State of Oregon that have been certified or self-certified as disadvantaged business enterprises, minority-owned businesses, woman-owned businesses, businesses owned by a service-disabled veteran, or emerging small businesses under ORS 200.005;

+(F) Providing education or promotion of Oregon foods;

+(G) Healthy foods (for example fruits and vegetables, minimally processed beans and grains);

+(H) Purchases directly from producers and processors, rather than through a broad-line distributor, unless they meet some of the criteria above; or

+(I) Matching Oregon purchases with their own funds with at least a 25% match.

+(3) The Department of Education will apply the Oregon Equity Lens when administering this grant including when determining resource allocation and making strategic investments.

 Statutory/Other Authority: ORS 336.431